fylein/fyle-interview-de-intern/README.md

 You'll need to fill in a stub function in extract.py called `extract_amount` that extracts the amount, given the receipt directory.
 You can choose to extract from the receipt or the ocr.json or combination of both.

+Please don't use specific markers in the given receipts in your submission - you need to write a generic solution that works across the test data.
+You will be disqualified if we see hacks like this.

 ## Local setup

 First, fork this repo to your github account (keep it public so it is easy for us to check the submission later).